VimsRocz/IMU/README.md

 - **CI:** Set up a simple GitHub Actions workflow that installs `requirements.txt`, runs `flake8` and the `pytest` suite on every pull request.
+- **Debugging:** If the MATLAB pipeline produces kilometre-scale drift, consult `docs/DebuggingDrift.md` for troubleshooting steps.